-$\cdot \quad \text{Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets;} \\$
+- · Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; - · Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and

-- Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and - Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

-ASC 825, Financial Instruments, requires all entities to disclose the fair value of financial instruments, both assets and liabilities for which it is practicable to estimate fair value.
-As of March 31, 2020, and December 31, 2019, the recorded values of cash, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
-The Company's investments held in Trust Account are comprised of investments in U.S. government securities with an original maturity of 180 days or less.
+As of June 30, 2020, and December 31, 2019, the recorded values of cash, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
+The Company's investments held in the Trust Account are comprised of investments in U.S. government securities with an original maturity of 180 days or less.
 The fair value for trading securities is determined using quoted market prices in active markets.